pcraig3/taxgpt/md/about.md

 ### What happens to my data?

-TaxGPT needs general information about your province of residence and financial situation to make tailored recommendations about free tax-filing. **However, your answers can’t be used to identify you in any way**.
+TaxGPT needs general information about your province of residence and financial situation to make tailored recommendations about free tax-filing.
+Questions you type in and the responses to them are saved by [Typebot](https://typebot.io/), and are used to improve the service. **However, no personal information is collected, which means responses can’t be used to identify you in any way**.

-I analyze the results to see how TaxGPT is performing and improve the service.
+I analyze the results to see how TaxGPT is performing and make regular improvements.

 ### Are you making money from this?